 As one of the smallest 16 inch bikes on the market, the Alpha Two is ideally sized as a first pedal bike for many kids, offering much more room for growth than a 14 inch bike.
 But it may also be the second pedal bike for kids who transitioned to pedals at a very young age.

 Read the review below to see how the Prevelo Alpha Two compares to other 16 inch bikes on the market, and if it’s the right bike for your child.

-BEST FOR: A top-notch, well-built bike perfect for beginning riders likely to advance to more adventurous riding such as curb jumping or pump tracks.
+BEST FOR: Beginning riders likely to advance to more adventurous riding such as curb jumping, pump tracks, or dirt trails.

 WEIGHT: 14.9 lb.

 - Narrow Q-factor for maximum leverage on pedals

 - Low handlebars allow confident kids to lean in and get aggressive

 - All-terrain tires great for sidewalk, skatepark, or compact dirt trails

 - Tektro dual handbrakes offer maximum stopping power